BLANK-TH/elevator-bot/commands.md

 #### Command: `punishments [strikes/info/shadow/report/appeal/logging/exempt/full]`
 Posts a reference to the punishment layout that you specified.
 If none are specified then the default is strikes.

+### Compile One Word Story
+#### Command: `compilestory [limit]`
+Compile the words in one-word-story into an actual text document.
+The limit is how far back it goes.
+Default limit is 25.

 [//]: # (new utility commands goes here)

 ## Server Interaction Commands